 - and more

-The cold-hardy vegetables, on the other hand, can withstand the light and hard freezes and may even hideaway under the snow for a spring harvest.
+The cold-hardy vegetables, on the other hand, can withstand the light and hard freezes and may even hide away under the snow for a spring harvest.
 However, this is often based on your climate and the growing zone.
 Some of the root veggies are even sweeter after the heavy frost.

-For example, if you grow carrots, parsnips, beets, and turnips, you can harvest them in fall.
+For example, if you grow carrots, parsnips, beets, and turnips, you can harvest them in the fall.
 You can harvest even crops that remained in the ground throughout winter and sprouted in spring.

 Some of the cold-hardy crops include: